-- 1. A parent should notify the school's attendance office by phone for each day of a student's absence.
-A phone call should be made between 8:00 AM and 3:00 PM each day.
-However, it is requested that parents/guardian call the school as early as possible on the day of an absence. - 2.
-If the school is not notified by the parent, the school will attempt to contact the parent.
-Students who return to school without being excused by their parent will maintain an unexcused absence until the parent provides appropriate verification of the absence. - 3.
-Absences will be classified as excused or unexcused by the school district (Board Policy 5.510): - a.
+A phone call should be made by parent/guardian prior to 3:00pm on the day of the student's absence; however, it is requested to call the school as early as possible on the day of an absence.
+Students who return to school without being excused by their parent will maintain an unexcused absence until the parent provides appropriate verification of the absence.

+Absences will be classified as excused or unexcused by the school district (Board Policy 5.510):

+- a.
 Excused Absence An excused absence will include any absence due to legitimate medical issues, religious observances, death of an immediate family member, and other circumstances approved by the building administrator.
 With any planned, excused absence, it is recommended that the parents contact the school prior to the planned absence and make advanced arrangements for class work.
 All work missed due to an excused absence may be made up according to the make-up guidelines outlined in this handbook. - b.
 Unexcused Absence A student not excused from school by a parent/guardian may be considered unexcused.
 A student must have parental consent to leave school during the school day, and appropriately check out of school through the school's attendance office.
 Students that choose not to follow this procedure will be considered unexcused.
-Parents/students who do not follow the state compulsory attendance law may be referred to the appropriate authorities. - 4.
-To keep parents aware of their student's absences, the school will attempt to notify the parent by email when the student's absence in any class reaches 6 days.
-Appropriate notification to a parent and/ or a conference may be initiated to address attendance issues.
+Parents/students who do not follow the state compulsory attendance law may be referred to the appropriate authorities.